Ullaakut/dps-rosetta-docker/README.md

 Dockerfile is self-contained - it downloads all code and configuration it needs from a git repository, as designated by Rosetta requirements.

+NOTE - Docker BuildKit support is required!

-It can be build without any extra arguments:
+It can be built without any extra arguments:
 `docker build .`

 On first run the DPS index snapshot will be downloaded and unpacked.
 Since those files are large